broadcastmonkey/ChessOnGolem/README.md

 React application that serves as GUI for displaying chess game progress for Chess on Golem.

-It displays game progress and some interesing stats regarding provider nodes that took part in calculations
+It displays game progress and some interesting stats regarding provider nodes that took part in calculations.

 There is live demo available at: http://chess-on-golem-viewer.herokuapp.com/